Symptoms Of Glaucoma

 9- Sometimes these symptoms come in intermittent interval not in continuous form.

-Symptoms in Congenital Glaucoma
+Symptoms of Congenital Glaucoma

 In infant and children, glaucoma will cause:

-1- large eye with large cornea which is called Buphthalmos.
+1- Large eye with large cornea which is called Buphthalmos.

 2- White cornea or hazy cornea.